 Based on the above findings, FMCS has determined that no contractors are being used for services where it would be more appropriate to use Government employees.
-However, it should be noted that a variety of reporting errors were found in FPDS-NG during this analysis.
-This is likely due to a change in personnel during the reporting period.
-Corrections have already been made where necessary and the Office of Procurement and Operational Support will take action to review the remaining contracts to ensure that any other errors found are corrected.
-Refresher training will also be made available to all contracting personnel to reduce the number of future errors made.
-Finally, FMCS will continue to carefully manage and monitor its contracted work in accordance with all laws, regulations, and policies, including the guidance set forth in OFPP Letter 11-01.
+In addition, it should be noted that the various FPDS-NG reporting errors found during the previous year's analysis were not found during this year's analysis.
+This should be attributed to the refresher training that was provided in FY18 to all contracting personnel.
+FMCS will continue to provide ongoing training and will also continue to carefully manage and monitor its contracted work in accordance with all laws, regulations, and policies, including the guidance set forth in OFPP Letter 11-01.